Follow us

 Allowing cross gender competition aligns with the NAIGC’s core value of providing radical opportunity.
 Gymnastics is one of the few sports that offers different opportunities based on gender, and the NAIGC is working to provide equal opportunity for all participants.

 MAG has no uniform deductions, so wear proper attire for doing gymnastics.
-A typical attire is a leotard with shorts on floor and vault, and with pants and socks on the other four apparatus.
+Typical attire is often a singlet or leotard combined with with shorts on floor and vault, and pants and socks on the other four apparatus.
+The only attire that isn't allowed is clothing that would be dangerous to the gymnast or equipment, or attire that would be considered inappropriate.
+Dangerous clothing could include baggy clothing or rings and jewelry.

 Contact